tanutiwarii/SkySearch/README.md

-# AeroBook - Airline Ticket Reservation System
+# SkySerach - Airline Ticket Reservation System

 ## ✈️ Overview
 AeroBook is a modern airline ticket reservation system that allows users to search for flights, view details, and book tickets seamlessly.
 The system includes an admin backend for managing flights and integrates real-time flight data using the **AviationStack API**.